DrMarkusVoss/pumla/pumla_UsersGuide.md

 Other than model elements, it is allowed to define multiple instances in one file.
 That is why there is a dedicated marking for such a file.

+### `'PUMLADYN`
+This comment marks the file as a re-usable asset of a dynamic behaviour element description.
+In a file marked like that, only the dynamic aspect should be modelled, by e.g. a sequence, state or activity diagram.

 ---